Redocly/redocly-cli/docs/commands/push.md

 The Redocly Workflows interface can help you get started with the `push` command.

 1. In **API registry**, select **Add API**.
-1. In the **Definition name** step, provide a name for your new API definition.
+1. In the **Definition name** step, provide a name for your new API description.
 1. In the **Choose source** step, select **Upload from CI/CD**.
-This generates syntax for the `push` command that you can copy and use to upload a new API definition file.
+This generates syntax for the `push` command that you can copy and use to upload a new API description file.
 Or use the `redocly push -u` command directly from the command-line interface.